 Tell about some of the upcoming projects Slow Release will be working on…

-This year I’m going to start working with two incredible artists from Canada: Aleem Khan, a musician/composer from Calgary making baroque jazz-pop, and JIIN, a Toronto-based singer/producer making hazy, R&B-informed electronic pop.
+This year I’m going to start working with two incredible artists from Canada: Aleen Khan, a musician/composer from Calgary making baroque jazz-pop, and JIIN, a Toronto-based singer/producer making hazy, R&B-informed electronic pop.